 I have designated each commentary under one of three categories.

-- Devotional Commentaries: these commentaries are designed to help the average Bible reader understand the meaning of the text.
+- Devotional: these commentaries are designed to help the average Bible reader understand the meaning of the text.
 No understanding of Greek is required.
 All theological terms are clearly defined.

-- Mid–level Commentaries: these commentaries will often reference the original Greek.
+- Mid–level: these commentaries will often reference the original Greek.
 You do not need to know Greek, but the commentator assumes a basic understanding of Greek grammar and theological terms.

-- Technical Commentaries: these commentaries contain Greek words and phrases using the Greek alphabet.
+- Technical: these commentaries contain Greek words and phrases using the Greek alphabet.
 Without a familiarity with New Testament Greek, popular theological works, and scholarly references, you will find these commentaries more difficult to understand.

 1. D.A.
 Carson (Pillar, 1991) (Mid-Level)

-If I could have only one commentary on the gospel of John, it would be the Pillars commentary written by D.A.
+If I could only consult one commentary on the gospel of John, it would be this Pillars commentary written by D.A.
 Carson.
 The scholarship is excellent, yet it is accessible.
 Carson gives a thorough discussion on the authorship of the fourth gospel, favoring the traditional view of John, the son of Zebedee.

 2. Leon Morris (NICNT, 1995) (Mid-Level)